 The cottage has terracotta tiles throughout.
 Rugs have non slip underlays.

-From drop off point B there are 7 steps (12cm) to platform followed by 7 steps (15cm) spaced out by 2 platforms.
+Distance from drop off area to cottage is 13.5 metres.
+From the drop off point there are 7 steps (12cm) to platform followed by 7 steps (15cm) spaced out by 2 platforms.
 The patio outside the cottage is tiled and can be slippery when wet.
 There is a threshold step up into the cottage.
 The cottage is all on one level.
 You enter the kitchen (fridge and microwave at eye level) which is divided from the rest of the cottage by wooden double doors.
 At the far end of the living area there are French windows which lead out in to the courtyard.
 These have iron espagnolettes with knobs to turn to open.

 To one side through a curtained archway is the bedroom.
 From this is the en suite bathroom.
-The bath has high sides and …wide tiled ledge and overhead shower.
+The bath has high sides and a wide tiled ledge and overhead shower.
 There is also a bidet.

 The cottage has African slate floor throughout with bedside and living room rugs.

-From drop of point B. Down 7 steps (12cm) to platform then up 9 wooden steps (16cm) with handrails. (these can sometimes be slippery when wet).
+Distance from drop off area to cottage is 10 metres.
+From drop of point, down 7 steps (12cm) to platform then up 9 wooden steps (16cm) with handrails (these can sometimes be slippery when wet).
 You enter the kitchen (eye level oven microwave and fridge).
 The rest of the cottage is to the right through double doors.
 The cottage is on two levels: On the first is the living room and bathroom, on the second are the gallery sleeping areas.
 The floors are solid wood throughout except the bathroom which has Chinese slate.

 From the verandah the main door in to the cottage has a ¼ turn handle operating a latch on the inside.
 To the right is the downstairs cloakroom.
 There is a washer dryer machine and small airing cupboard.
 Beyond this through a sliding wooden door is a loo and basin.